imrand-dev/art-of-readable-code/chapters/2-packing-information-into-names.md

 ### Throwing Out Unneeded Words

 Sometimes words inside a name can be removed without losing any information at all.
-For instance, instead of `ConvertToString()`, the name `ToString()` is smaller and doesn’t lose any real information.
-Similarly, instead of `DoServeLoop()`, the name `ServeLoop()` is just as clear.
+For instance, instead of `convertToString()`, the name `toString()` is smaller and doesn’t lose any real information.
+Similarly, instead of `doServeLoop()`, the name `serveLoop()` is just as clear.

 ### Use Name Formatting to Convey Meaning